lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 glDrawArrays(GL_TRIANGLES, 0, mesh.getVertexCount());
 ```

-Our ```Mesh``` counts the number of vertices (by dividing the position array by 3, since we are passing X, Y and Z coordinates)), so we can now render more complex shapes.
-So, let us try to render a more complex shape, let us render a quad.
+Our ```Mesh``` counts the number of vertices by dividing the position array by 3 (since we are passing X, Y and Z coordinates)).
+Now that we can render more complex shapes, let us try to render a more complex shape, let us render a quad.
 A quad can be constructed by using two triangles as shown in the next figure.

 ![quad coordinates](quad_coordinates.png)

-As you can see we have two triangles, the first one formed by the vertices: V1, V2 and V4 (the orange one) and the second one formed by the vertices V4, V2, V3 (the green one).
-Vertices are specified in a counter clockwise order, so the float array to be passes will be [V1, V2, V4, V4, V2, V3], so the init method in our ```DummyGame``` class will be:
+As you can each of the two triangles is composed by three vertices, the first one formed by the vertices: V1, V2 and V4 (the orange one) and the second one formed by the vertices V4, V2, V3 (the green one).
+Vertices are specified in a counter clockwise order, so the float array to be passed will be [V1, V2, V4, V4, V2, V3], thus, the init method in our ```DummyGame``` class will be:

 ```java
 @Override